After attack on U.S. base in Syria, contractors step up work on drone defenses

 The eight-wheeled Stryker is designed to carry an infantry squad to the battlefield.
 They were commonly used by Army units in Iraq and can be modified to support a variety of missions.

 The U.S. once held a near-monopoly on military drone applications, but the world is fast catching up.
-Analysts say the deployment of relatively inexpensive Turkish and Israeli drones played a critical role in Azerbaijan’s quick victory over rival Armenia in the brief border war in the summer of 2020.
+Analysts say the deployment of relatively inexpensive Turkish and Israeli drones played a critical role in Azerbaijan’s quick victory over Armenia in the brief border war in the summer of 2020.

 Pentagon officials have said U.S. troops are facing a growing threat as potential adversaries develop and purchase relatively inexpensive, yet lethal, drones.
 The Army’s Joint Counter-small Unmanned Aircraft Systems was established last year to develop the doctrine and training needed to address the problem.

-Leonidis “is the only directed-energy weapon with a proven ability to counter swarming drones and execute precision strikes at range,” General Dynamics officials said in a statement.
+Leonidas “is the only directed-energy weapon with a proven ability to counter swarming drones and execute precision strikes at range,” General Dynamics officials said in a statement.

 According to the companies, integrating the Leonidas system with Strykers will allow them to work much more effectively alongside ground-based and airborne systems to deal with drone swarm attacks.

 Other defense contractors have taken up the challenge to protect U.S. military ground formations against drone strikes.
 Arizona-based Raytheon has developed a 50-kilowatt high-energy laser weapon also mounted on a Stryker.
-During tests over the summer at Fort Sill, Okla., soldiers were able to track, identify and engage a variety of targets, company officials said.
+During tests over the summer at Fort Sill, Oklahoma, soldiers were able to track, identify and engage a variety of targets, company officials said.

 “In just a few days, soldiers went from training to operating the system and engaging targets to providing valuable feedback to our team that will help improve future systems,” Annabel Flores, vice president for electronic systems at Raytheon Intelligence & Space, said in a statement.

-Raytheon’s system combines the acquisition and tracking equipment, the radar, and the high-energy laser and beam director and is designed to be used on Stryker combat vehicles operated by soldiers in the field, Justin Martin, the company’s chief engineer for high energy lasers, said.
+Raytheon’s system combines the acquisition and tracking equipment, the radar, and the high-energy laser and beam director and is designed to be used on Stryker combat vehicles operated by soldiers in the field, said Justin Martin, the company’s chief engineer for high energy lasers.

 U.S. officials say they now believe that Iran was behind the Oct.
 20 drone attack on the U.S. garrison at al-Tanf in southern Syria.
 There were no reported U.S. injuries.
 American troops are there to train and advise Syrian opposition forces as part of Operation Inherent Resolve, the U.S.-led operation to battle Islamic State forces in the area.